 - Grease and line a 12" x 9" traybake tin

 - Start by making the pastry.
-Rub the butter into the plain flour and caster sugar.
-Add the cold water and bring the mixture together to form a dough
+Rub the butter into the plain flour and caster sugar until it resembles breadcrumbs.
+You can use your fingers or a food processor to do this.
+Add the cold water (or milk) and bring the mixture together to form a dough

-- Tip the dough into the tin and spread it out into an even layer, prick it all over with a fork.
+- Tip the dough into the tin and spread it out into an even layer, pressing it down with your fingers until compact and even.
+Prick it all over with a fork.
 Chill it in the fridge for 30 minutes.
 Meanwhile, pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4

-- Bake the pastry for 10 minutes, take out and set aside.
+- Bake the pastry for 20 minutes, or until lightly golden on the edges, take it out and set aside.
 Leave your oven on

-- Make the sponge by creaming the butter and the golden caster sugar together
+- Make the sponge by mixing the butter and the golden caster sugar together, ideally using an electric mixer for 3 minutes

-- Whisk in the eggs and almond extract
+- Mix in the eggs and almond extract

-- Fold in the ground almonds, baking powder and self raising flour
+- Gently whisk or fold in the ground almonds, baking powder and self raising flour

-- Bake for 35 minutes until it is a lovely golden brown
+- Bake for 35 minutes or until it is a lovely golden brown all over, and a skewer inserted in the centre comes out clean.
+Leave to cool completely in the tin

 - Cut into squares and serve.
 Store leftovers in an airtight container for up to 3 days